-The Exchange further proposes to amend its rules to provide authority to declare a regulatory halt for a new listing that is not the subject of an IPO.
-As proposed, Rule 123D(d) would provide that the Exchange may declare a regulatory halt in a security that is the subject of an initial pricing on the Exchange of a security that has not been listed on a national securities exchange or traded in the over-the-counter market pursuant to FINRA Form 211 ("OTC market") immediately prior selecting price bands for purposes of applying Nasdaq's automated price validation test.
-Nasdaq Rule 4120(c)(9) requires that if a new listing does not have an underwriter, the issuer must have a financial advisor willing to perform the above-described functions.
+The Exchange further proposes to amend its rules to provide authority to declare a regulatory halt for a new listing.
+As proposed, Rule 123D(d) would provide that the Exchange may declare a regulatory halt in a security that is the subject of: (1) an initial public offering on the Exchange; or (2) an initial pricing on the Exchange of a security that has not been listed on a national securities exchange or traded in the over-the-counter market pursuant to FINRA Form 211 ("OTC market") immediately prior to the initial pricing.

+have an underwriter, the issuer must have a financial advisor willing to perform the above-described functions.
 The functions that the underwriter/financial advisor performs on Nasdaq as described in Rule 4120(c)(8) are not applicable to the Exchange.
 The Exchange opening process does not have a concept of "price bands" because, as described in Rule 115A, market orders and limit orders priced better than the opening price are guaranteed to participate in the IPO opening.
 In addition, because the Exchange does not conduct an automated opening process, the DMM functions as an independent financial expert responsible for facilitating the opening of trading to ensure a fair and orderly opening.